yagosys/202301/userguide/010-eks/demo_macvlan.md

 Install eksctl:
 Download and install eksctl following the instructions for your operating system on the official eksctl https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html

-- ## check your client environment
+- ### check your client environment
 The `aws iam simulate-principal-policy` command is used to simulate the set of IAM policies attached to a principal (user, group, or role) to test their permissions for specific API actions.
 This command can help you determine whether a specific principal has the necessary permissions to perform a set of actions. for example. you shall see result "EvalDecsion": allowed"

-- ## check your client environment
-check below cli command see whether any of them fails
+use  below cli command see whether any of them fails
 ```
 aws --version && eksctl version
 aws configure list